unionlabs/union/site/src/routes/blog/the-journey-so-far/+page.md

   import Xterm from '$lib/Xterm.svelte';
 </script>

 Today, we are happy to announce the work we have done so far on Union, the trustless infrastructure layer.
-Over the last six months, Unionlabs was founded with nothing but an idea, a diverse skill set, and a mission to ship zero-knowledge proof infra everywhere.
+Over the last six months, Union Labs was founded with nothing but an idea, a diverse skill set, and a mission to ship zero-knowledge proof infrastructure everywhere.

 We spent months building in stealth mode, heads-down, as we validated our technical assumptions.
-The product of that is the Union testnet, [CometBLS](https://docs.union.build/architecture/cometbls), [Voyager](https://docs.union.build/architecture/voyager), and [Galois](https://docs.union.build/architecture/galois).
-These components allowed us to achieve **IBC to Ethereum, the endgame**.`
+The product of that is the Union testnet, [CometBLS](https://docs.union.build/architecture/cometbls), [Galois](https://docs.union.build/architecture/galois), and [Voyager](https://docs.union.build/architecture/voyager).
+These components allowed us to achieve **IBC to Ethereum, the endgame**.

-Union is designed around a few key principles: code is law and barrier to entry leads to centralization.
-This means that we design our products to allow anyone to run them, not just parties with massive CPU/GPU farms.
-Proof generation must be a fair market to avoid censorship.
+Union is designed around a few key principles: _code is law_, and _barrier to entry leads to centralization_.
+This means that we design our products to allow anyone to run them, not just parties with massive CPU/GPU farms. **Proof generation must be a fair market to avoid censorship**.

-With Union, we can bring any asset natively to any chain, hook into account abstraction with ICQ, and access coprocessor and storage proofs.
+With Union, we can bring any asset natively to any chain, hook into account abstraction with Interchain Queries (ICQ), and access coprocessor and storage proofs.

 ## The mission continues

-Our journey has been marked by relentless dedication to our mission: to provide trustless financial infrastructure.
+Our journey has been marked by relentless dedication to our mission: to provide **trustless financial infrastructure**.
 As we look ahead, our mission remains at the forefront of everything we do.

 ### Fight Censorship